drunkleen/leenfetch/README.md

 - `flags` — Controls display and formatting options for each block.
 - `toggles` — Controls which information blocks are shown or hidden.
-- `layout` — Controls the order and labels of blocks in the output.
+- `modules` — Controls the order, headings, and custom rows in the output.

 ### flags section